QingLicsaggie/clustering-with-deep-auto-encoders/README.md

 This in a fast implementation of a clustering algorithm that's based on the well known deep auto-encoder, proposed by G. E. Hinton and R. R. Salakhutdinov (see http://www.cs.toronto.edu/~rsalakhu/papers/science.pdf).

-The implementation allows three types of neurons in any layer of the auto-encoder:</b>
+The implementation allows three types of neurons in any layer of the auto-encoder:

 1. Linear nodes with the Gaussian activation function
 2. Binary nodes with the logistic activation function
 3. Categorical nodes with the soft-max activation function